cidme/CIDME/README.md

 * CIDME is intended to be integrated, embedded, and/or used by other software projects / applications.
   * CIDME is NOT a stand-alone piece of software!
-* CIDME is intended to be used via a REST API/Hypermedia API.
-  * This provides for several important benefits:
-    * Separating personal information from the rest of the system.
-    * Providing a programming language-neutral method of interaction.
-* However, CIDME can also be used/embedded directly via it's core components for smaller projects or those not using CIDME for PII-intensive applications.
 * CIDME PHP code will be:
   * Compliant with the following [PHP Standards Recommendations](http://www.php-fig.org/psr/):
     * [PSR-1 - Basic Coding Standard](http://www.php-fig.org/psr/psr-1/)